-So, you’ve uncovered some great team member stories from within your organization to be used for your next employer branding campaign, now what?
+So, you’ve uncovered some great team member stories from within your organization to be used for your next recruitment marketing campaign, now what?

 These stories don’t have to be ‘one and done.’
 By their very nature, stories can be repurposed within different contexts.
 Think of each story as your base from which to draw several pieces of content that can be repurposed throughout multiple employer branding and recruitment marketing campaigns moving forward.

 A great story needs to be two things: engaging and telling.
 An engaging story is succinct, has a beginning, middle, and conclusion, and is told in a way that holds the listener’s attention.
 From a content perspective, the story also has to be “telling” of your organization and truly demonstrate and best depict what the culture there is like.

 Another way to think about it: after consuming this story, what has the person learned about who you are as an organization that they would not have known otherwise?

 In Summer 2017, the Stories Inc. team conducted our own storytelling video project to create content surrounding our team and how our culture sets us apart from other agencies.

 Let’s take a look at an excerpt from an interview with one of our videographers, Christian.
 Highlighted are the portions we utilized to tell his story about “running backwards with the gimble.”

 This is how the story turned out in video form: